mysteryjeans/doorstep/README.md

 Create a e-commerce project using doorsale-admin.py

 ```
-$ doorsale-admin.py startproject ecom_bar
+$ doorsale-admin.py startproject doorsale_site
 ```

-Create database: by default, django project use SQLite configuration, if you are new to databases this is good choice to start
+Create a database, new django project use SQLite by default, if you are new to databases this is good choice to start

 ```
 $ python manage.py syncdb